UPPMAX/programming_formalisms/docs/pair_programming/README.md

     Prerequisites are:

-    - Learners can do the git basic workflow on `master`
+    - Learners can do the git basic workflow on `main`

     Teaching goals are: